hbs-rcs/hbsgrid-docs/docs/accountmanagement.md

 #### For Guest Users
 After you submit a guest account request, you will receive an automated email from `noreply@hbs.edu` asking you to review and sign a Guest User Agreement.
 Click the link to do so.
 Please note that this link will expire in 5 days.

 You must accept the agreement for your account to be created.
-Once the account is created, you will receive an encrypted automated email from `svc_ome@hbs.edu` containing your username and temporary HBSGrid password. **You may use this link only once and it expires in two weeks.** When you retrieve your password, you will receive instructions on how to change your password and download our VPN software so that you can access the HBSGrid.
+Once the account is created, you will receive an encrypted automated email from `encrypted@hbs.edu` containing your username and temporary HBSGrid password. **You may use this link only once and it expires in two weeks.** When you retrieve your password, you will receive instructions on how to change your password and download our VPN software so that you can access the HBSGrid.
 ### Project Space Access
 When a new project space is ready or you have been added to a project space, you will receive an automated email from `noreply@hbs.edu` with the access information.
 #### For Project Space Sponsors